uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/returning-to-teaching.md

 Returning to teaching might be easier than you expect.

-If you’re considering coming back to the profession, or if you’re qualified to teach but have never taught in a state school in England, we’re help here to help.
+If you’re considering coming back to the profession, or if you’re qualified to teach but have never taught in a state school in England, we’re here to help.

 ## Why now?